rutvikk99/synapse/demos/module2/README.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

-    The query takes between 30 and 50 seconds to execute.
+    The query takes up to 50 seconds to execute.
 That is expected, as distinct counts are one of the most difficult types of queries to optimize.

     The result should be `1,000,000`.